Archive::Zip(3pm) - phpMan

 Return true if this member is encrypted.
 The Archive::Zip module

-does not currently create or extract encrypted members.
+does not currently support creation of encrypted members.

 Returns true if I am a text file.
 Also can set the status if given